UWCNuclear/UbuntuSetUp/README.md

     sudo apt install grace

 ***Test:*** Type "gedit" in the terminal.
+If it complains about connection or display, paste the following line in the terminal:

+    export DISPLAY=0:0

+Then, type "gedit .bashrc", add the line "export DISPLAY=0:0" at the top, save and close.
+Finally, paste in the terminal:

+    source .bashrc

 ***More support:***	https://wiki.ubuntu.com/WSL and Google

+***Fun fact #2:*** You can run the install command multiple times to install several Linux distributions on your system, but first use "wsl --set-default-version 1".

+You can list the available Linux distributions by pasting the following command in the Windows Terminal:

+    wsl --list --online

+You can list all the Linux distros installed in your system with the command:

+    wsl --list --verbose

-***Fun fact:*** You can automatically backup a directory from the Ubuntu subsystem (WSL1) to OneDrive!
+***Fun fact #1:*** You can automatically backup a directory from the Ubuntu subsystem (WSL1) to OneDrive!
 After you set up OneDrive on your machine, run this command with your own paths in your Windows terminal:

     mklink /j "%UserProfile%\OneDrive\Backups\SaveUbuntu22" "C:\Users\Admin\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu22.04LTS_79rhkp1fndgsc\LocalState\rootfs\home"